Skip to main content

 For organizations working in a remote work environment, video technology is important to reliably communicate internally and externally.

-Some of the reasons your organization may experience Zoom video call breakups include:
+Some of the reasons your organization may experience video call breakups and drops include:

 Poor network connectivity

-Zoom video calls and other video call platforms rely on the internet to make and receive calls.
+Video calls rely on the internet to make and receive calls.
 If you have an unstable internet connection, it will often result in video call breakups and drops.

 Lack of bandwidth

-When you receive telecom or network solutions, your carrier will provide you with a certain amount of bandwidth to use each month at a set fee.
-The more bandwidth you have the more costly it is.
+When you receive network connectivity, your carrier will provide you with a certain amount of bandwidth to use each month at a set fee.
+The more bandwidth you have, the more costly it is.

 However, the more bandwidth that is available to your organization, the more reliable your internet connection will be.

-Zoom video calls and video calls in general use a certain amount of bandwidth in order for a smooth video call to take place.
+Video calls use a certain amount of bandwidth in order for a smooth video call to take place.

 If your organization uses too much bandwidth for the month and video calls use up too much of that bandwidth, you may experience choppy video calls.